mirzanahid/shonkho-shield-blog/README.md

 ### Authentication & Authorization:

 #### Admin and User roles are seperated.
-For creating, updating, deleting and blocking User and Admin have to logged-in.
+For creating, updating, deleting and blocking, User and Admin have to logged-in.

 ### Error Handlings: